Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 “While attending the National Law Enforcement Memorial in Washington, DC a small group of officers went to a bar during evening hours.
 Chief Graham joined the group and consumed alcohol with his subordinates.
 During the course of the evening, his behavior became increasingly inappropriate.

-At one point, Officer “1” left the group to use the ladies room.
+At one point, Officer Walsh left the group to use the ladies room.
 There were two bathrooms, at the establishment, right next to each other.
-Chief Graham was exiting one as Officer “1” was entering the vacant one.
-Officer “1”, while opening the door to the bathroom, noticed that there was a urinal and a toilet in the room and under her breath made a joke about both.
-Chief Graham responded by saying that they could use the same room together and further joked that Officer “1” could use the urinal and he could use the toilet.
-He made comments about their sexual roles being reversed and that Officer “1” could stand while Chief Graham while seated.
+Chief Graham was exiting one as Officer Walsh was entering the vacant one.
+Officer Walsh, while opening the door to the bathroom, noticed that there was a urinal and a toilet in the room and under her breath made a joke about both.
+Chief Graham responded by saying that they could use the same room together and further joked that Officer Walsh could use the urinal and he could use the toilet.
+He made comments about their sexual roles being reversed and that Officer Walsh could stand while Chief Graham while seated.

 The group eventually left that establishment and traveled by subway to another pub/brewery.
-While on the subway, Chief Graham engaged in conversation with several officers about sexual encounters and jokes about the size of Officer “1’s” penis and how it was probably larger than most males present there.
-(Officer “1” is a female)
+While on the subway, Chief Graham engaged in conversation with several officers about sexual encounters and jokes about the size of Officer Walsh’s penis and how it was probably larger than most males present there.

 When the group reached the next location, and continued drinking, Chief Graham engaged in a game with his subordinates called “never have I ever.”
 In this game, participants give scenarios in which they have or have not been involved.
 Chief Graham made statements about “getting f***ed in the a*s,” and “s***ing d**k” while playing the game.
 He also stated that he wanted to know who had “the best tits at the table.”
-He directed some of these questions to Officer “1”, Officer “2”, Officer “3”, and Officer “4”.
+He directed some of these questions to He directed some of these questions to Officer Casey Walsh, Officer Rachel Mangum, Sgt.
+Casey Eades, and Officer Ashley Stinehour.

-At one point, Officer “1’s” girlfriend called her cell phone.
-Chief Graham took Officer “1’s” phone from her hands and began speaking to her girlfriend.
-Officer “1’s” girlfriend told her that Chief Graham asked why she wasn’t present and continued to question what she was doing that night, where she was going and when she would be home.
-Officer “1’s” girlfriend expressed to her that she never wanted to speak with Chief Graham “like that again” and that she felt that the fact that he even wanted to talk to her at all was highly inappropriate.
+At one point, Officer Walsh’s girlfriend called her cell phone.
+Chief Graham took Officer Walsh’s phone from her hands and began speaking to her girlfriend.
+Officer Walsh’s girlfriend told her that Chief Graham asked why she wasn’t present and continued to question what she was doing that night, where she was going and when she would be home.
+Officer Walsh’s girlfriend expressed to her that she never wanted to speak with Chief Graham “like that again” and that she felt that the fact that he even wanted to talk to her at all was highly inappropriate.

-Over the course of the last year, Officer “1” has had to endure countless attacks of sexual harassment from Chief K. Gregory Graham.
-Chief Graham is aware of Officer “1’s” open homosexuality, and almost always intertwines that subject into the conversations that he has with her.
-It has become commonplace for Chief Graham to make inappropriate comments about the women that Officer “1” has dated, and has invited as her guest to Ocala Police Department functions.
+Over the course of the last year, Officer Walsh has had to endure countless attacks of sexual harassment from Chief K. Gregory Graham.
+Chief Graham is aware of Officer Walsh’s open homosexuality, and almost always intertwines that subject into the conversations that he has with her.
+It has become commonplace for Chief Graham to make inappropriate comments about the women that Officer Walsh has dated, and has invited as her guest to Ocala Police Department functions.
 Chief Graham routinely comments on their attractiveness, and inquirers about how she is able to find and date such beautiful women.

-Officer “1” feels as though each time she comes into contact with Chief Graham, the topic of their conversation shifts to her relationship, or her sexual preference, in general.”
+Officer Walsh feels as though each time she comes into contact with Chief Graham, the topic of their conversation shifts to her relationship, or her sexual preference, in general.”

 Specific encounters as stated in complaint